jinlee/418-final/index.md

 | 100px  X  57px | 2569 ms | 1593 ms | 1.612 x |
 | 500px  X  285px | 65727 ms  | 38366 ms | 1.713 x |

-And here's the performance when running it on Firefox.
+And here is the performance when running it on Firefox:

 | Image Size | Sequential | Parallel | Speedup |
 |:-|:-|:-|:-|